chwebdude/DependencyChecker/Readme.md

 ### Report Path
 Location and name where to save report.

+## Development

+The buld pipeline is automaticly triggered for all commits in this Repo.
+The pipeline generates a new preview extension which can be used for testing.
+Pipeline runs from the `master` branch will be deployed automaticly to the public extension registry.
+Assemblies and task are versioned according to the last published extension version by increasing the version number.

+If you are forking this repo are creating a PR, the pipeline will not publish the extension to the marketplace.

 ## Thanks
 Following open source libraries are used for this little project.
 Thank you for your great work!